BDesselle/web-db-sprint/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  - A relational database is where information is stored and SQL is how we acess and manipulate it

 - [ ] Why do tables need a `primary key`?

+  - so the can be uniquely identified from other entriles ont he same table

 - [ ] What is the name given to a table column that references the primary key on another table.

+  - forien key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  - a primary key like so 'primary([value, value its linked to])

 ## Minimum Viable Product